bibanon/tubeup/README.md

 **If you do not own a collection you will need to be added as an admin for that collection if you want to upload to it** Talk to the collection owner or staff if you need assistance with this.

+**Currently, Internet Archive policy is that video content uploaded outside of sanctioned archival operations will not be included in search results (but is still accessible directly with the item's URL).
+This is subject to change at any time.**

 ## Troubleshooting

 * Obviously, if someone else uploaded the video to the Internet Archive, you will get a permissions error.
 We don't want duplicates, do we?